liu309726606/liuchang/README.md

 *  router - router loaded(not instantiation)

 ### ./www.php (the facade file of the Application)
-* Demo: ./www.php?router=http (Cube Framework Application will find the router config from the package.json)
+* Virtual Router Path Demo: ./www.php?router=http (Cube Framework Application will find the router config from the package.json)

 ### fast and simple!
 * You do not need to write code in the import file, simply by modifying the configuration file and the logic code to complete what you want!